microsoft/semantic-kernel/python/DEV_SETUP.md

 ### Asynchronous programming

-It's important to note that must of this library is written with asynchronous in mind.
+It's important to note that most of this library is written with asynchronous in mind.
 The developer should always assume everything is asynchronous.
+One can use the function signature with either `async def` or `def` to understand if something is asynchronous or not.

 ## Pydantic and Serialization